Neutralizer/MovementControllerByNeutralizer/README.md

 ## Introduction
 This program is designed with the idea of losing weight while playing computer games.
 It is based on 2 technologies - computer vision and game bot command issuing(automation testing): Movement is detected in specific regions via a web camera and when it is detected, the respective keyboard key attached to that region is being pressed.
-## Limitations
-There are 2 main limitations - the illumination must be good for the computer vision part and you should not have anyone else moving in the camera view, or they will also press the buttons.
-It appears that being dressed in white clothes helps detecting movement more precisely.
 ## Disclaimer
 The program is still in its ALPHA state and is unfinished.
 Check Known Issues section if you encounter any problems.
 ## Getting Started